gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 - **Low Data Regime**: ImageNet Classification using only 1% to 10% of data
 - **Transfer Learning**: Object Classification, Object Detection and Semantic Segmentation on PASCAL VOC

-We can see that the above evaluation methods requires us to use the same model architecture for both the pretext task and the target task.
+We can see that the above evaluation methods require us to use the same model architecture for both the pretext task and the target task.

 ![](/images/kt-pretext-target-challenge.png){:.align-center}